waterhackweek/AndeanAmazonHydro/README.md

-# Project Title: Understanding the diversity of hydrological regimes in the Andean Amazon region
+# Understanding the diversity of hydrological regimes in the Andean Amazon region

 # Collaborators on this Project:
 •	Project Lead - Guido Herrera